-- University of Liverpool and Sheffield offer 3-year undergraduate courses. - GCU offers a 4-year undergraduate course. - UCL and Liverpool offer 2-year pre-registration postgraduate courses for those who have already completed a degree. - Some universities, like Sheffield and Liverpool, offer foundation years to help mature students transition into the course. - There is also an Orthoptic apprenticeship route in the pipeline.
+- University of Liverpool and Sheffield offer 3-year undergraduate courses. - GCU offers a 4-year undergraduate course. - UCL and Liverpool offer 2-year pre-registration postgraduate courses for those who have already completed a degree. - Both Sheffield and Liverpool offer foundation years for mature students - There is also an Orthoptic apprenticeship route in the pipeline.